jtebert/document-everything/docs/linux/zsh.md

 ---

-The most up-to-date version of my `.zshrc` configuration is in [my dotfiles repository](https://github.com/jtebert/dotfiles/blob/master/.zshrc)
+The most up-to-date version of my `.zshrc` configuration is in [my dotfiles repository](https://github.com/jtebert/dotfiles/blob/master/.zshrc).
+For more info on setting up/saving/retrieving dotfiles with git, see [this section]({{ 'linux/system-config#saving-dotfiles-with-git' | absolute_url }}).
+If adding existing dotfiles to a new system, install ZSH and Oh-My-ZSH *before* cloning the dotfiles repo (otherwise it looks like the .zshrc gets overwritten).

 ## Installation